-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PriorityMedicare Merit PPO
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PriorityMedicare Ideal PPO

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Customer Service at 888.389.6648.
 (TTY users should call 711).
 Hours are 7 days a week, 8 a.m. to 8 p.m.
+This call is free.

-This plan, PriorityMedicare Merit, is offered by Priority Health Medicare.
+This plan, PriorityMedicare Ideal, is offered by Priority Health Medicare.
 (When this Evidence of Coverage says "we," "us," or "our," it means Priority Health Medicare.
-When it says "plan" or "our plan," it means PriorityMedicare Merit.)
+When it says "plan" or "our plan," it means PriorityMedicare Ideal.)

-This information is available in a different format, including braille, large print, and audio CD.
+This information is available in a different format, including braille, large print, and audio format.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.